Probely/CTF-Challenges/README.md

 We encourage you to fork this repository and add your own challenges.
 If you'd be kind enough to submit a pull request, we would surely appreciate it.

+Kudos to @serranos, @tomahock and @carlosefr for helping developing some of these challenges!

 --
 team@probely.com